cliffleaf/SimpleSmtpClient/README.md

 A simple SMTP client, allow users to send emails through an existing SMTP server

 ### Quick Start
-clone the project, and create a file for int main()
+Clone the project, and create a new file in root directory for int main()

 ```c++